FederAndInk/my_projects/infinitime_calendar_events.md

 It uses the [nimBLE](https://mynewt.apache.org/latest/tutorials/ble/bleprph/bleprph.html) library from the apache mynewt project.

 This project basically adds one service containing 4 characteristics.
+2 are for writing addition and deletion of events.
+2 more are for notifying the central, the first notify when there are rejected events because there is no more room to store them and the second notify when there is room for the rejected events to be sent back.

+## GadgetBridge integration

+GadgetBridge had already the structure to handle calendar events, I had only to add the service/characteristics and write the code to communicate those events to the pinetime.

 ## Storing the events: the FlatLinkedList container